MuhammadSaadSiddique/MuhammadSaadSiddique/README.md

 <h1 align="center">Hi 👋, I'm Muhammad Saad Siddique</h1>
 <h3 align="center">I'm Software Developer with 5 years of experience providing high-impact web and mobile solutions for diverse industries and organizations.
 With a focus on Android and mobile development, I have a diverse skill set that includes SQL, MySQL, Python, Java, C++, C#, Kotlin, and Firebase.
 I specializes in designing, developing, and testing mobile and web-based applications and incorporating various technologies to optimize products.
-With a Master’s Degree in Information Security and Information Technology academic background, I can also write scripts to extract data, implement MVVM architecture, and shape features individually.</h3>
+I can also write scripts to extract data, implement MVVM architecture, and shape features individually.</h3>

 ## WHO am I